Note: I have been informed that my information on GB3ZI is out of date. I will update this post once I know more.

 Now GB3ZI is atop a 4 storey building that I used to work in.
 Back in the day I installed a 2-axis rotatable satellite dish up there.
 I know that despite the apparent lump of Kingston Hill (the big bit on the left), I could see my current house from there.

-I have no problem accessing either Repeater from my tawdry little shed, using my Baofeng UV-5R connected to my home-made Antenna.
+I have no problem accessing the GB3SV Repeater from my tawdry little shed, using my Baofeng UV-5R connected to my home-made Antenna.